 What is the “ranked list” of applicants?

-This is the list, for each apprenticeship, of all candidates who qualify based on their oral interview scores.
+This is the list, for each apprenticeship, of all candidates who qualify for an electrical apprenticeship based on their interview scores.

 How will I be notified of my position on the ranked list?

-You will receive written notification by mail of your ranked # on the list.
+You will receive a one-time notification by email of your ranked # on the list.

 After I complete the Basic Skills class, what is the next step?

 You will be assigned to a NECA Contractor/Training Agent and will report to work the following week after Basic Skills class.